-FREP: Introduction to Sustainable Fisheries; March 6th-8th 2018
+FREP: Introduction to Sustainable Fisheries (March 2018 = COURSE FULL)

 An Introduction to Sustainable Fishing is an industry-backed, 3-day residential training workshop for fishermen which aims to take participants on a journey into the what, when and why of sustainable inshore fisheries science and management.